-98. More specifically, the Rule works as follows.
+100. More specifically, the Rule works as follows.

-99. First, the Rule defines "public charge" to mean a person "who receives one or more [specified] public benefits . . . for more than 12 months in the aggregate within any 36-month period (such that, for instance, receipt of two benefits in one month counts as two months)."
+101. First, the Rule defines "public charge" to mean a person "who receives one or more [specified] public benefits . . . for more than 12 months in the aggregate within any 36-month period (such that, for instance, receipt of two benefits in one month counts as two months)."
 84 Fed.
 Reg. at 41,501 (proposed 8 C.F.R. § 212.21(a)).

-100. Second, the Rule defines "public benefit" to mean any amount of benefits from any of the programs enumerated in the Rule.
+102. Second, the Rule defines "public benefit" to mean any amount of benefits from any of the programs enumerated in the Rule.
 84 Fed.
 Reg. at 41,501 (proposed 8 C.F.R. § 212.21(b)).
 The Rule defines "public benefits" to include a wide range of cash and noncash benefits that offer short-term or supplemental support to eligible recipients.
-These benefits include cash benefits such as SSI, 42 U.S.C. § 1381 et seq.; TANF, 42 U.S.C. § 601 et seq.; and "Federal, state or local cash benefit programs for income maintenance"; and noncash supplemental benefits such as SNAP, 7 U.S.C. §§ 2011-2036c; Section 8 Housing Assistance under the Housing Choice Voucher Program, 24 CFR part 984; 42 U.S.C. §§ 1437f and 1437u; Section 8 Project-Based Rental Assistance, 24 C.F.R. parts 5, 402, 880-884, 886; federal Medicaid, 42 U.S.C. §§ 1396 et seq. (with certain narrow exclusions); and Public Housing under section 9 of the U.S. Housing Act of 1937, 42 U.S.C. § 1437 et seq.
+These benefits include cash benefits such as SSI, 42 U.S.C. § 1381 et seq.; TANF, 42 U.S.C. § 601 et seq.; and "Federal, state or local cash benefit programs for income maintenance"; and noncash supplemental benefits such as SNAP, 7 U.S.C. §§ 2011-2036c; Section 8 Housing Assistance under the Housing Choice Voucher Program, 24 CFR part 984; 42 U.S.C. §§ 1437f and 1437u; Section 8 Project-Based Rental Assistance, 24 C.F.R. parts 5, 402, 880-884, 886; federal Medicaid, 42 U.S.C. §§ 1396 et seq. (with certain narrow exclusions)39; and Public Housing under section 9 of the U.S. Housing Act of 1937, 42 U.S.C. § 1437 et seq.
 84 Fed.
 Reg.
-41,501 (proposed 8 C.F.R. § 212.21(b)).
-In contrast, as noted, the Field Guidance considers only primary dependence on cash assistance and long-term institutionalization in making a public charge determination, and specifically excludes from consideration noncash benefits.
+41,501 (proposed 8 C.F.R. § 212.21(b)).40 In contrast, as noted, the Field Guidance considers only primary dependence on cash assistance and long-term institutionalization in making a public charge determination, and specifically excludes from consideration noncash benefits.

-101. The definition of "public benefit" in the Rule also radically changes the amount as well as the type of benefits that can trigger a public charge finding.
+103. The definition of "public benefit" in the Rule also radically changes the amount as well as the type of benefits that can trigger a public charge finding.
 While under the Field Guidance, as noted, only a person who was considered "primarily dependent" on the government for subsistence was deemed a public charge, under the Rule, the receipt of any amount of the listed benefits renders the immigrant an excludable public charge if they are received for the established duration: 12 months "in the aggregate" in the 36-month period prior to filing an application for adjustment.
-Under this "aggregate" calculus, receipt of two
+Under this "aggregate" calculus, receipt of two benefits in one month would count as two months.
+See 84 Fed.
+Reg. at 41,501 (proposed 8 C.F.R. § 212.21(a)).

-&lt;sup>36 Medicaid benefits excluded from the public charge analysis include benefits paid for an emergency medical condition, services or benefits provided under the Individuals with Disabilities Education Act, school-based benefits provided to children at or below the eligible age for secondary education, and benefits received by children under 21 years of age, or woman during pregnancy and 60 days post-partum.
+39 Medicaid benefits excluded from the public charge analysis include benefits paid for an emergency medical condition, services or benefits provided under the Individuals with Disabilities Education Act, school-based benefits provided to children at or below the eligible age for secondary education, and benefits received by children under 21 years of age, or woman during pregnancy and 60 days post-partum.
 84 Fed Reg. at 41,501 (proposed 8 C.F.R. § 212.21(b)(5)).

-&lt;sup>37 The definition of "public benefits" excludes benefits received by (i) individuals enlisted in the armed forces as well as their spouses and children, (ii) individuals during a period in which they are exempt from the public charge inadmissibility ground, and (iii) children of U.S. citizens whose admission for lawful permanent residence will automatically result in their acquisition of citizenship.
+40 The definition of "public benefits" excludes benefits received by (i) individuals enlisted in the armed forces as well as their spouses and children, (ii) individuals during a period in which they are exempt from the public charge inadmissibility ground, and (iii) children of U.S. citizens whose admission for lawful permanent residence will automatically result in their acquisition of citizenship.
 84 Fed.
 Reg. at 41,501.